bittrance/bittrance.github.io/content/posts/designing-restful-apis-for-cloud-services.md

 ### Your API is a collection of nouns

 _The most central tenet of REST bears repeating: your API is expressed in nouns, each of which is a class of resources.
-(If expressing your API in terms of nouns feels contrived, you may want to consider an RPC style API instead.)
+Resources are uniquely identified by their URI domain name plus path.
 Those resources are queried and manipulated using basic ["CRUD"](https://developer.mozilla.org/en-US/docs/Glossary/CRUD) operations.
 A car sharing service might expose `GET /vehicles` for finding available vehicles and an individual vehicle would be `GET /vehicles/:id`._

 **Motivation**: Focusing on resources reduces the risk of implementation details bleeding into the API, which means that it becomes easier to change the backing implementation.
 This is akin to Kant's [Der ding an sich](https://en.wikipedia.org/wiki/Thing-in-itself), in that we are trying to discover what properties a resource should reasonably have to match the sum of all observations.

 An important consequence of realizing a service as a series of nouns is that in order to be able to keep to CRUD operations, we may need to introduce new nouns (i.e. sub-resource), for example giving cars "services" so that we have `POST /vehicles/:id/services/heater` for activating the car's heater.
 With this design, the developer using the API knows that discovery will be `GET /vehicles/:id/services` and heater status can be checked with `GET /vehicles/:id/services/heater`.
-"CRUD plus noun" becomes a contract building blocks.
+"CRUD plus noun" gives us a set of contract building blocks.

 ### The caller is responsible for the use case